FAQ — Frequently Asked Questions

 They're pretty private and don't really like talking about themselves.
 Will they still use it?

-Surprisingly, this is often the person who fills it out most.
 There's a difference between talking about yourself out loud — which can feel uncomfortable — and quietly writing it down in private.
 Many people who shut down in conversation will open up when they have time and space to reflect on their own.
 The journal gives them that.
 No one is watching.
 No one is asking follow-up questions.
 It's just them, the question, and their memory.

 About the Journal